Here are all my best tips and ideas for how to write a great email subject line AND why it is the most important part of your email!

 - Tara Did You Get This Free Google Tool? – it has my name (not all that necessary but some people like that) AND it talks about a free tool.
 Additionally this guy sends out great content that I always enjoy reading.

-- Great tools for business marketing – I obviously have a tool thing, but I like to know what is out there that can help grow my business.
+- Great tools for business marketing – I obviously have a tool thing, but I like to know what is out there that can help grow my business without creating a false sense of urgency.

 - Proven way to higher summer sales – Relevant time wise AND says they have empirical data to back it up, what is not to like?